poemm/C_ewasm_contracts/README.md

 ```
 # hopefully you have llvm 8+, check:
 clang --version
-# if not
+# if not, the following command will install it, but you should do this manually compilation may take several restarts.
+Just copy the Makefile recipe or see LLVM getting started website.
-make llvm-install	# should do this manually since it may need a restart.
-Copy the Makefile recipe or see LLVM getting started website.
+make llvm-install
-# Note: LLVM version 8+ support Wasm by default.
-Earlier versions must be compiled with experimental wasm flag, and have different linker.
-We use the linker from LLVM 8+.
+# Note: LLVM versions 8+ support Wasm by default.
+Earlier versions must be compiled with experimental wasm flag, and have different linker which we do not support.

 # install everything else
 make install